AleDenshi/comfy.guide/content/server/p2pool.md

 By default, Monero mining on your own is extremely unlikely to yield results unless you have a significant amount of computing power.
 By using a mining pool, you can organize with other users and mine together, splitting the rewards.
 However, this comes with a myriad of restrictions depending on the pool owner, such as *fees, high minimum payouts* and the risk of *centralized 51% attacks* on the wider Monero network.

-P2Pool solves this by offerring a decentralized network to distribute mining rewards based on contribution.
+P2Pool solves this by offering a decentralized network to distribute mining rewards based on contribution.
 It's a mining pool you connect to with the *p2pool software,* and touts various advantages such as: **0% fees, a minimum payout of ~0.00027 XMR,** and most importantly **pure decentralized mining.**

 ## Configuring `monerod`